 MPP has been responsible for most of the major state-level marijuana policy reforms enacted in the past decade.
-MPP played a lead role in drafting the historic 2012 Amendment 64 initiative in Colorado, which made the state the first place in history to legalize marijuana possession and personal cultivation.
-MPP also provided most of the financial support for the campaign and helped coordinate the day-to-day operations.
-MPP and the campaign committees it funded also led successful efforts to pass 11 of the 15 most recent state medical marijuana laws (in Arizona, Delaware, Illinois, Maryland, Michigan, Minnesota, Montana, New Hampshire, New York, Rhode Island, and Vermont) and four of the six most recent decriminalization laws (in Maryland, Massachusetts, Rhode Island, and Vermont).
+MPP played the leading role in drafting, funding, and staffing the historic 2012 Amendment 64 initiative in Colorado — which made the state the first place in history to legalize marijuana for adults and regulate it like alcohol — and the successful 2014 campaign to legalize and regulate marijuana in Alaska.
+MPP and the campaign committees it funded also led successful efforts to pass 10 of the 15 most recent state medical marijuana laws (in Arizona, Delaware, Illinois, Maryland, Michigan, Minnesota, Montana, New Hampshire, Rhode Island, and Vermont) and four of the six most recent decriminalization laws (in Maryland, Massachusetts, Rhode Island, and Vermont).

 Use the links below to choose your state, to learn about current marijuana-related legislation or initiatives in your state, or to contact your state legislators.
-Also, we invite you to review MPP's state-by-state guide to medical marijuana laws and MPP's model state medical marijuana legislation.
+Also, we invite you to review MPP's resources in support of decriminalization, legalization and regulation, and medical marijuana.